 As Ardelia Farm & Co. was taking shape, I searched endlessly for new varieties and tried to navigate the plug grower/broker relationship.
-I couldn't understand why we need brokers in the first place, or why growers don't just produce what is popular and trending right now.
+I couldn't understand why we need brokers in the first place, or why growers don't quickly produce what is popular and trending right now.
 I now see that there needs to be someone communicating between the plug producer and the professional cut flower farmer.

-In fall/winter 2015 I put together a group order for 6 Lisianthus varieties, and got an overwhelming response.
+In the fall/winter of 2015 I put together a group order for six Lisianthus varieties, and got an overwhelming response.
 These new and odd varieties were in high demand with florists and growers alike, but didn't show up on the radar of plug growers or traditional bedding plant brokers.
-And that's where the idea for Farmer Bailey started.
+And that's when the idea for Farmer Bailey was seeded.
 I see the trends coming to the US from Asia and Europe, I know what we can grow well here in the US, and I'm determined to get those items in the hands of the folks who need them while they are are still relevant.
 Floral trends do change rapidly (despite the recent 5 year "Blush & Bashful" stagnation) and being able to respond quickly is key for the American flower farmer.

 So I became a broker, and luckily Gro 'n Sell is supporting me in this.
 They have so graciously agreed to help us all by producing things that may have otherwise taken a decade to come into commercial production.
 These new items combined with their standard offerings will help us meet the varied demands of our clients nationwide.

 While I have plenty of ideas and keep my eye on the international trends, I am no oracle, and I don't know everything you want to see produced as a plug.
 Please tell me what you want.
 If there is a critical mass of interested folks, I can start the process of sourcing seed and asking the kind folks at Gro 'n Sell if they will assist us.
 Please feel free to contact our office using the Contact Us form.